NOAA-OWP/nwm-verf/README.md

 1) set up configuration yaml file

 Follow the sample config file (nwm-verf/data/configs) to set up the configurations for your verification application.
-- For verifyinf ngeCERF forecasts, use: config_ngencerf.yaml
+- For verifying ngeCERF forecasts, use: config_ngencerf.yaml
 - For verifying NWM v30 forecasts, use: config_nwm.yaml

-1) run the verification script
+2) run the verification script

 ```bash
 python -m nwm.verf config.yaml